- Author: The Field Eagle Team

 Planners should focus on future work and maintain at least two weeks of work backlog that is planned, approved, and ready to schedule/execute.
 3-4 weeks is better.

 Planners maintain a secure file system based on equipment/asset numbers.
 Best practice is to organize assets on an individual component level and not by manufacturer or vendor.
 This information allows the planners to utilize equipment data and information learned on previous work to prepare and improve work plans, especially on repetitive tasks.

 - Estimate the Job Based on Planner Expertise

 Planners are typically senior level technicians who can use their personal experience to develop work plans that will avoid anticipated work delays, quality or safety problems.

 - Recognize the Skills of the Craft

 Planners must decide which skill set is required for which job and how much management the job requires.
 Furthermore they must understand and determine scope of the work request and the strategy of execution (repair or replace, for example).

 - Measure Performance with Work Sampling

 It is important to continuously measure the effectiveness of a planning and scheduling program.
 Measure how much wrench time technicians are actually spending versus how much time they are doing on other activities such as obtaining parts, or waiting for instructions.

-Using a mobile inspection system (versus paper and pen) will make data capture of your assets quicker and more accurate.
-With an inspection software system, inspection data can be synched to the planning department where it can be used for maintenance planning.
+Using a mobile inspection system (versus paper and pen) such as Field Eagle, will make data capture of your assets quicker and more accurate.
+With an inspection management software system, inspection data can be synchronized to the planning department where it can be used for maintenance planning.
 A superior data collection tool combined with effective maintenance planning and scheduling will increase operational efficiency and make your PM program a success.